 The barbell bench press is a classic and popular exercise that primarily targets the pectoralis major muscles, including the upper chest.

-1. Lie on a flat bench with your feet firmly planted on the floor.
+- Lie flat on a bench, with your feet firmly planted on the floor and your eyes directly under the bar.

-2. Grasp the barbell with a slightly wider than shoulder-width grip.
+- Grip the barbell with a slightly wider than shoulder-width grip, hands positioned about 1.5 times the width of your shoulders.

 Tips